 Is Java Safe?

-I’d say definitely yes, and I’ve visited Java many times over the years.
+I’d say definitely yes, Java is safe, and I’ve visited the island many times over the years.

-Indonesia has one of the lowest murder rates in the world.
+Indonesia has one of the lowest violent crime rates in the world.
 We walked around Yogyakarta at all hours of the day and night, and always felt safe.